SMOGitHub/basic_harbour/README.md

-# basic_harbour
+# Basic Harbour

-Basic Harbour exercises.
+Test projects, written with basic knowledge of Harbour.